mushcatshiro/CS-basics/Software Engineering/aws/storage.md

 to be encrypted at upload, or grant access to another account (cross account).

 > naming convention including only lowercase, no underscore, 3-63 characters
-> long, not an IP, start with alphanum, must not start with xn- prefix and
+> long, not an IP, start with alphanum, must not start with `xn-` prefix and
-> -s3alias suffix.
+> `-s3alias` suffix.

 S3 has an option to enable MFA delete for permanently deleting an object version or suspending versioning on a bucket.
 List deleted version/enable versioning does not require MFA.
 Versioning must first be enabled before MFA delete is enabled and enablement requires bucket owner (root account).

+S3 objects are owned by the account that uploads it, even if the bucket is in a different account.

 S3 access logs can be enabled for audit purposes.
 All incoming request will be logged into another S3 bucket in the same region.
 Infinite loop is be created if the monitored bucket is set as the logging bucket.

 S3 can generate pre-signed urls such that the IAM permission is shared to another user with the url (with exipry).
 A few use cases including

  - sharing/upload some files without changing bucket to public
  - ever changing user list
  - premium media download

 S3 access point can help to simplify security management for S3 buckets.
 It masks off the buckets and only user through any access point to access a subset of buckets.
 Each access point has a DNS name (internet or VPC origin).
 Access point is controlled by access point policy.

 For VPC origin access point, a VPC endpoint must be created to access with VPC endpoint policy allow access to target bucket and access point.

-### S3 Locks
+### Locks

 Glacier has an glacier vault lock option adopts a Write Once Read Many model by creating a vault lock policy.
 The vault lock prevents object from future edits